fasil-code/intern/README.md

 # Create-Flask-App [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-green.svg)](https://github.com/isakal/create-flask-app/pull/new/master)

-Flask port of [create-react-app](https://facebook.github.io/create-react-app/) that is used for initializing project structure of your next application.

-- [Creating an app](#creating-an-app) - How to create a new app.

 Create Flask app works on macOS, Windows and Linux.
 If something doesn't work, please [file an issue](https://github.com/isakal/create-flask-app/issues/new).